 Chris joined Watsi on May 16th, 2014.
-Seven years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation traveled 8,500 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.
+Eight years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation traveled 8,800 miles to support Heng Ly, a 66-year-old vegetable seller from Cambodia, to fund cataract surgery to improve his vision.

 Edna is a 48-year-old single mother and small-scale farmer who grows food crops for home use.
 Her four children range in age from 17 to 29 years and have been depending on her.
 Unfortunately, Edna is now unable to walk due to lower limb weakness.
 She has been suffering from goiter for over 15 years and the thyroid malignancy has now spread to her spine impacting her mobility.
 Accompanied by her daughter, who had to push her in a wheelchair, Edna recently visited our medical partner's care center AIC Kijabe Hospital for help.
 She has been to other facilities but still hadn't been able to get the help she needs due to a lack of funds.
 After a multi-disciplinary team meeting comprising of Head & Neck and Ortho surgeons, she has been scheduled for a Total Thyroidectomy, Neck Dissection, and Spine Decompression and Fusion to help her heal and walk again.
 Our medical partner African Mission Healthcare (AMH) is requesting $1,500 to cover this intensive procedure, a ten-day stay at the hospital, and wheelchair adjustments, tests, and physical therapy for Edna.
 Edna says, “I lost my ability to walk after this disease attacked me.
 I am afraid if not attended to I may be confined to a wheelchair for good.
 But my hope is up and alive now that doctors have scheduled me for surgery.
 This treatment is meant to rectify the situation and help me to walk again.”